 Gym goers, as a population, are often a super driven, extra eager group, wanting to push their bodies to the limit.
-Whilst admirable, this can leave them extra susceptible to injury, especially after time away from gym, where they may find themselves doing a little “too much too soon” on their return.
+Whilst admirable, this can leave them extra susceptible to injury, especially after time away from the gym, where they may find themselves doing a little “too much too soon” on their return.
 This can apply to all of our community.
 Even going for the short walk or outdoor activity that you used to do.

 In order to reduce your risk of developing an injury on your return to sport, exercise and the gym, try implementing the following tips…

-Having had the last three months away from gym, we are likely to have lost strength and mobility, and experienced general “deconditioning”.
+Having had months away from gym or activity, we are likely to have lost strength and mobility, and experienced general “de-conditioning”.
 In fact, some studies show that a significant decline in muscle mass, physical function and aerobic capacity can occur in as little as 10 days of inactivity.
-It is for this reason that it has been recommended that individuals take 30 per cent off their pre-COVID weights for the first few weeks back, and gradually increasing these by 10 per cent each week thereafter.
+It is for this reason that it has been recommended that individuals reduce 30 per cent of their pre “rest” period intensity for the first few weeks back, and gradually increasing these by 10 per cent each week thereafter.

 Eg. If pre-COVID, you were completing a 50kg bench press, consider starting back at 35kg.

 After a training day, a full rest day or even more, may be required to recover appropriately and ensure you are able to return to a good quality next session next time.

 Eg. If pre-COVID, you were training 5-6 days a week, you may want to start back at 3-4 days a week and incorporate cross training techniques.